Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 When log formatting occurs, after serialisation, this scriptblock will be invoked.
 Supplied to this scriptblock are the following parameters:

-1. The resultant data returned from the Log Type's main `-ScriptBlock`, and after any serialisation
+1. The resultant data returned from the Log Type's main `-ScriptBlock`, and after any serialisation - could also be a log header value
 2. The [Log Event](../Objects#log-event) object
+3. A boolean value, if `$true` the data in the first parameter is a log header, if `$false` it's the log item data
-3. Items supplied to `-ArgumentList`, splatted as individual parameters
+4. Items supplied to `-ArgumentList`, splatted as individual parameters

 For example, a simple pipe-delimited format of `<LEVEL>|<DATETIME>|<MESSAGE>: